geoholix/SignalStrengthLogger-android/README.md

     If you specify a username, password,
     and token generator URL, the app will generate and use a security token against your secured feature service layer.
+     The token will be saved in shared preferences until either it expires or until the username or password settings are changed in the main activity.
 1. Shared Preferences / PreferenceFragmentCompat<p/>
-    All settings on the main activity are saved to persistent application settings, or `SharedPreferences`.
+    All settings on the main activity are saved to persistent application settings (`SharedPreferences`).
 1. Backing up & restoring data with Google backup service<p/>
     All settings except username and password are backed up to your Google account automatically.
     That means that if you uninstall and then reinstall the app on the same device